nobutoba/harmonyzku/background_assignment/submission.md

     4. `voted && weight == 1`:
         The mssage sender **had right to vote in the past and has already voted**.

+    The same applies to the original `Ballot` contract.

 1.
     The list of proposals are set by the chairperson at the time of deployment and will never change thereafter.
     The same applies to the original `Ballot` contract.

 1.
-    To save gas, only `bytes32`-encoded data (not string) can be used when the chairperson sets the proposals at the time of deployment or when anyone access the  winner name.
+    To save gas, only `bytes32`-encoded data (not string) can be used when the chairperson sets the proposals at the time of deployment or when anyone tries to access the  winner name.
+    The same applies to the original `Ballot` contract.
     To convert a string to `bytes32` and vice versa, I wrote convenience functions  `stringToBytes32` and `bytes32ToString` which are meaned to be inverse to each other in [converter.js](./src/converter.js).
     For example, in the Node.js REPL: